aboucaud/candels-blender/README.md

    ```
    All the images will be placed in a specific directory.

-4. Use the second script to merge the images into a single object and create the labels
+5. Use the second script to merge the images into a single object and create the labels
    ```
-   python concatenate_blends.py output-s_XX-nXXXXX --method XXX
+   python concatenate_blends.py output-s_XX-nXXXXX --method overlap_galaxies

    # Check the full options with
    python concatenate_blends.py --help